MicrosoftDocs/azure-docs/articles/logic-apps/logic-apps-enterprise-integration-as2.md

 ---
-title: Send and receive AS2 messages for B2B - Azure Logic Apps
+title: Send and receive AS2 messages for B2B
 description: Exchange AS2 messages for B2B enterprise integration scenarios by using Azure Logic Apps
 services: logic-apps
 ms.service: logic-apps